-SUEZ successfully installed treatment upgrades for PFOA/PFOS removal at two well sites in Rockland County in the 4th quarter of 2021.
+SUEZ successfully installed treatment upgrades for PFOA/PFOS removal at two well sites in Rockland County.
 One of the sites, Monsey 31A, included the highest compliance PFAS sample for an active well site (19 ppt).
 Both sites had existing media treatment (Calgon F300 granular activated carbon) that was designed to target different industrial/commercial organic compounds, or volatile organic carbons (VOC).
 SUEZ performed bench-scale studies of alternate treatment media types, and the selected media (Calgon F400 granular activated carbon) proved to be effective for PFOA/PFOS removal.
 SUEZ and its vendors performed the removal, transport, treatment, and disposal of the spent Calgon F300 granular activated carbon media for each site.
 Then, new treatment media (Calgon F400 granular activated carbon) was installed, including the proper backwashing, rinsing, flushing, and sampling to ensure water quality compliance.
 Subsequent PFAS and VOC sample results at the two locations were non-detect, confirming the effective remediation of the sites.
+Both wells were offline in Q1 2022, allowing the wells to rest during lower demand periods.

-SUEZ continues to identify treatment requirements, including design and construction needs for PFOA/PFOS treatment facilities and procurement of Granular Activated Carbon (GAC) vessels, which is identified as the Best Available Technology for the treatment of PFOA/PFOS.
+SUEZ continues to identify treatment requirements, including design and construction needs for PFOA/PFOS treatment facilities and procurement and receipt of Granular Activated Carbon (GAC) vessels and media, which is identified as the Best Available Technology for the treatment of PFOA/PFOS.
 SUEZ's proactive efforts, including bench testing studies for treatment alternatives, design for treatment equipment and facilities, and bidding for long-lead time equipment, began in advance of New York State's adoption of the new state standard for PFOA and PFAS, and as early as 2019 for certain sites.

-In the fourth quarter of 2021, SUEZ made progress on multiple fronts to meet the new standards for PFOA and PFOS in New York State.
+In the first quarter of 2022, SUEZ made progress on multiple fronts to meet the new standards for PFOA and PFOS in New York State.

-SUEZ progressed completion of construction drawings and documents for the advanced treatment solutions in the fourth quarter of 2021.
-Additionally, SUEZ continued the permitting and coordination with State and Local agencies to finalize plans for the treatment facilities at 12 well sites (20 wells) in Rockland County.
+SUEZ continued to progress with the State and Local agencies to finalize approvals for the treatment facilities all wells sites (12 sites, 20 wells) in Rockland County.
 The plans include all structural, architectural, process piping, electrical, HVAC, and instrumentation and control components needed to provide a fully functional treatment system in compliance with state and local codes and regulations.
-SUEZ continues to proactively plan to add treatment to certain sites that are now below the State standard, but may be at risk of exceeding the standard in the future.
+SUEZ continues to proactively plan and move forward with adding treatment to certain sites that are now below the State standard, but may be at risk of exceeding the standard in the future.